UGSDW/ugsdw.github.io/_posts/2019-05-08-moving-backward-statement-on-may-7-student-campus-memo.md

 release: true
 published: true
 title: 'Moving Backward: Statement on May 7 Student Campus Memo'
-excerpt: >-
-  Trustees suspended discussion on partial expansion at the last minute.
-UGSDW members are shocked, disappointed, and concerned.
 author: UGSDW
 ---
 #### Press Release